Get

 Reviews of the 3 Best Kit & Kaboodle Cat Food Reviews

-According to the bag, Kit & Kaboodle Dry Cat Food is chicken, liver, turkey, and ocean fish flavor.
-However, there aren’t actually much of those actual ingredients in the cat food.
+According to the bag, Kit & Kaboodle Dry Cat Food has chicken, liver, turkey, and ocean fish flavors.
+However, there aren’t many of those ingredients in the cat food.
 The first ingredient is ground yellow corn.
-This is just a cheap filler that doesn’t offer much nutritional value.
-It is cheap, though, which allows the company to keep its prices so low.
-The next few ingredients are low-quality plant products as well, including corn gluten meal and soybean meal.
-Both of these are high in protein.
-However, cats are not good at absorbing nutrients from plants.
-Therefore, while they raise the protein content of the food, your cat is likely unable to get much from these few ingredients.
+This is just a cheap filler that doesn’t provide much nutritional value, but it allows Kit & Kaboodle to keep its costs low.

-The protein content of this food is also low.
+The protein content of the dry food is low.
 This is likely because it includes a great deal of grain and other low-quality fillers.
-Much of the protein is likely from the gluten in these fillers, not actual meat products.
-This makes the protein that is included low quality.
+Much of the protein is likely from the gluten in these fillers, not meat products.
 Generally, there is little high-quality protein in this cat food.

-All that said, this food is 100% balanced and a complete diet for your cat, though the nutrients included are low-quality.
+This food is 100% balanced and a complete diet for your cat.

 Pros